barabanshek/firecracker-containerd/sabre/README.md

 This reposirtory is fork of [firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd) which allows to run regular docker containers in firecracker.
 To try it, run the following.

-### Build Firecracker with Sabre
+## Prerequisites

 First, we need to build firecracker with Sabre.
 Follow instructions in our [firecracker repository](https://github.com/barabanshek/firecracker/tree/sabre/sabre).
+You are welcome to run all tests and benchmarks from it to make sure the system is working correctly.

-### Build and run Firecracker-containerd with Sabre
+## Build and run firecracker-containerd with Sabre

 ```
 # Prepare machine to run containerd